-The issue of Ordinary Shares and/or C Shares under the Share Issuance Programme (whether in certificated form or not) will not give rise to stamp duty or SDRT.
+The issue of Ordinary Shares and/or C Shares under the Share Issuance Programme (whether in certificated form or not) will not give rise to stamp duty or SDRT, and nor will any conversion of C Shares into Ordinary Shares.

-Subsequent transfers of Shares will generally incur a Stamp Duty (or SDRT for Shares held through CREST) charge for the buyer of 0.5 per cent. of the transaction value (rounded up to the nearest £5).
+Subsequent transfers of Shares will generally incur a stamp duty (or SDRT for Shares held through CREST) charge for the buyer of 0.5 per cent. of the transaction value (rounded up to the nearest £5 in the case of stamp duty).

-Subject to an exemption for transfers where the value of the consideration for the transfer does not exceed £1,000, U.K. stamp duty will, in principle, be payable on any instrument of transfer of the Ordinary Shares or Warrants, or any instrument issuing or granting the Warrants, that is executed in the United Kingdom or that relates to any property situated, or any matter or thing done or to be done, in the United Kingdom.
-The stamp duty will be chargeable at the rate of 0.5 per cent. on the value of the consideration paid for the transfer, issue or grant and rounded to the nearest £5 (except where the transfer is made between "connected companies" (as defined in section 1122 of Corporation Tax Act 2010), in which case the stamp duty would be chargeable on the market value of the shares at the time of the transfer, if higher than the consideration paid).
+Subject to an exemption for transfers where the value of the consideration for the transfer does not exceed £1,000 and the instrument is certified appropriately, UK stamp duty will, in principle, be payable on any instrument of transfer of the Shares that is executed in the United Kingdom or that relates to any property situated, or any matter or thing done or to be done, in the United Kingdom.
+The stamp duty will be chargeable at the rate of 0.5 per cent. on the value of the consideration paid for the transfer and rounded to the nearest £5 (except where the transfer is made between "connected companies" (as defined in section 1122 of the CTA), in which case the stamp duty would be chargeable on the market value of the shares at the time of the transfer, if higher than the consideration paid).

-Deposits into CREST (where there is no transfer of beneficial owner or consideration paid) will generally not be subject to SDRT or Stamp Duty.
+Deposits into CREST (where there is no transfer of beneficial owner or consideration paid) will generally not be subject to SDRT or stamp duty.
+If, however, such a transfer is made for a consideration in money or money's worth, a liability to SDRT (usually at a rate of 0.5 per cent.) will arise.

 Paperless transfers of Shares, such as those occurring within CREST, are generally liable to SDRT, rather than stamp duty, at the rate of 0.5 per cent. of the amount or value of the consideration.
 CREST is obliged to collect SDRT on relevant transactions settled within the system.
 The charge is generally borne by the purchaser.
-Under the CREST system, no stamp duty or SDRT will arise on a transfer of Shares into the system unless such a transfer is made for a consideration in money or money's worth, in which case a liability to SDRT (usually at a rate of 0.5 per cent.) will arise.

 Special rules apply where Shares are issued or transferred to, or to a nominee or agent for, either a person whose business is or includes issuing depositary receipts or a person providing a clearance service, under which SDRT or stamp duty may be charged at a rate of 1.5 per cent., with subsequent transfers within the clearance service or transfers of depositary receipts then being free from SDRT or stamp duty.
-HMRC accept that this charge is in breach of EU law so far as it applies to new issues of shares or transfers that are an integral part of a share issue, and it was confirmed in the Autumn 2017 Budget that the Government intend to continue this approach following Brexit.
-HMRC's published view is that the 1.5 per cent.
-SDRT or stamp duty charge continues to apply to other transfers of shares into a clearance service or depositary receipt arrangement, although this has been disputed.
-Further litigation indicates that certain transfers of legal title to clearance services in connection with listing, but not integral to a new issue, are also not chargeable.
-In view of the continuing uncertainty, specific professional advice should be sought before incurring a 1.5 per cent. stamp duty or stamp duty reserve tax charge in any circumstances.
+In view of continuing uncertainty, specific professional advice should be sought before incurring a 1.5 per cent. stamp duty or SDRT charge in any circumstances.

-2.7 Reporting requirements
+5. Reporting requirements

-Under legislation implementing the UK's obligations under various intergovernmental agreements relating to the automatic exchange of information to improve international tax compliance (including but not limited to the international Common Reporting Standard, but not including FATCA as the Company will be listed) the Company will be required to collect and report information about Shareholders and their investments to HMRC, including information to verify their identity and tax residence.
-When requested to do so by the Company or its agent, Shareholders must provide information to be passed on to HMRC, and, by them, to any relevant overseas tax authorities.
+Under legislation implementing the UK's obligations under various intergovernmental agreements relating to the automatic exchange of information in order to combat tax evasion and to improve international tax compliance (including but not limited to agreements relating to CRS) the Company may be required to collect and report information about Shareholders and their investments to HMRC, including information to verify their identity and tax residence.